Today's Articles

 He had been identified as the gunman through lab tests that showed that the two weapons recovered after his arrest in White Hall, AL, matched shell casings found at the shooting scene.
 Al-Amin was found guilty on March 9, 2002, on 13 counts, including murder, and sentenced to life in prison without the possibility of parole.

 Al-Amin had the possibility of retrial through the 11th Circuit Court of Appeals.
-The investigative journalist, Hamzah Raza, wrote of the confession of a man named Otis Jackson that could exonerate Al-Amin.
+The investigative journalist Hamzah Raza wrote about the confession of Otis Jackson, who could exonerate Al-Amin.
 However, the 11th Circuit Court of Appeals rejected his appeal on July 31, 2019.
 In April 2020, the U.S. Supreme Court declined to hear an appeal from al-Amin.

 New Poem Each Day